tgwilliams63/fritosapi/README.md

 ```

+### Copying Item Static Data
+Run ```itemStaticCopy.py``` once before starting the Django app.
+We query our database instead of Riot's API for a single reason: so we don't have to screw around with the requests library, which is slow as molasses on a cold Sunday in February

 ### Getting Match IDs
 Because this was made with the API contest in mind, we assume you can pull a random list of match IDs from the API.
 We merely set up a cron job to run the ```grabUrf.py``` script once every five minutes.
 If you want to do something more fancy, just stick in the match IDs into the mongodb under the "unprocessed_matches" collection- the processing script will then process those IDs.